 - The initial term of the lease has expired and proper notice has been given to the landlord and to the GHA. - The lease for the family's unit has been terminated by mutual agreement of the owner and the family. - For non-lease violations only: the owner has given the family a notice to vacate, has commenced an action to evict the family, or has obtained a court judgment or other process allowing the owner to evict the family.
 The family must give the GHA a copy of any owner eviction notice and eviction for lease violation may result in termination from the program. - The family or a member of the family is or has been the victim of domestic violence, dating violence, sexual assault, or stalking and the move is needed to protect the health or safety of the family or family member.
-This condition applies even when the family has moved out of its unit in violation of the lease, with or without prior notification to the GHA, if the family or family member who is the victim reasonably believed that he or she was imminently threatened by harm from further violence if he or she remained in the unit. - The GHA has terminated the assisted lease for the family's unit for the owner's breach of the HAP contract. - The GHA determines that the family's current unit does not meet the HQS space standards because of an increase in family size or a change in family composition. - The family is in good standing with GHA. - The family does not owe GHA money.
+This condition applies even when the family has moved out of its unit in violation of the lease, with or without prior notification to the GHA, if the family or family member who is the victim reasonably believed that he or she was imminently threatened by harm from further violence if he or she remained in the unit.

+- The GHA has terminated the assisted lease for the family's unit for the owner's breach of the HAP contract. - In the event the family must move as a result of the Owner failing to correct owner responsible unit deficiencies within the correction period, GHA will issue the family a voucher no less than 30 days prior to the HAP contract termination. - GHA will assist families with disabilities in locating available accessible units.
+If the family includes a member with a disability, the GHA will use abated HAP to assist the family with security deposit funding. - The GHA determines that the family's current unit does not meet the HQS/NSPIRE space standards because of an increase in family size or a change in family composition. - The family is in good standing with GHA. - The family does not owe GHA money.

 Families are not permitted to move in the first term of the lease or while in any subsequent lease term unless the owner and family mutually agree to do so.
-Families will not be permitted to move more than once in a 12-month period unless required to do so by GHA to meet HQS or other program objectives, to protect the health or safety, or in the case of an emergency.
+Families will not be permitted to move more than once in a 12-month period unless required to do so by GHA to meet HQS/NSPIRE or other program objectives, to protect the health or safety, or in the case of an emergency.

-Situations such as witness protection program, victim of violent crime, medical necessity, employment necessity, and landlord caused failed HQS, may necessitate a move in the first term of the lease, or in the term of a subsequent lease.
+Situations such as witness protection program, victim of violent crime, medical necessity, employment necessity, and landlord caused failed HQS/NSPIRE, may necessitate a move in the first term of the lease, or in the term of a subsequent lease.
 The circumstances must be documented in writing and approved by GHA.
-The owner and family must agree in writing to a mutual rescission of the lease in order for GHA to approve a move during the lease term.
+The owner and family must agree in writing to a mutual rescission of the lease for GHA to approve a move during the lease term.
 If the owner refuses to a mutual rescission, the family will not be allowed to move unless GHA otherwise determines VAWA or other health and safety provisions prevail.